fmalina/revisions-blocl/privacy.md

 Complaints regarding content on our website
 ===========================================

 We attempt to moderate user generated content, but we are not always able to do so as soon as that content is published or due to the volume of content posted.

-If you complain about any of the content on our website, we shall investigate your complaint.
+Complaining about any of the content on our website allows us to investigate.

-If we feel it is justified or if we believe the law requires us to do so, we shall remove the content while we investigate.
+If we feel it is justified or if we believe the law requires us to do so, we may remove the content while we investigate.

 Free speech is a fundamental right, so we have to make a judgment as to whose right will be obstructed: yours, or that of the person who posted the content that offends you.

-If we think your complaint is vexatious or without any basis, we shall not correspond with you about it.
+If we think your complaint is vexatious or without any basis, we will not correspond with you about it.